masc-ucsc/docs/docs/pyrope/07-typesystem.md

 The `punch` statement allows to access variables from other modules.
 It can be seen as an `import` but only applicable to read/write variables instead of functions.
+In some systems it is known as soft connections.

+Maybe the best way to understand the `punch` is to see the differences with the `import`:

+* variables vs functions
+  + `punch` connects variables (inputs,outputs,registers) which create wires between functions/modules.
+  + `import` brings or copies functions.
+* Instantiation vs File hierarchy
-There is another significant difference with `import`, while import goes through projects and files, `punch` goes through the instantiation hierarchy to find a matching variable.
+  + `punch` traverses the instantiation hierarchy to find matches.

-The `punch` statement has a regex syntax, not file globbing like in `import`.
-There can be many matches for a given regex, it will return all the matches in an ordered bundle.
+  + `import` traverses the file/directory hierarchy to find matches.
+* Succcess vs Failure
+  + `punch` keeps going to find all the matches, and it is possible to have a zero matches
+  + `import` stops at the first match, and a compile error is generated if there is no match.
+* Regex vs Globbing
+  + `punch` uses a more powerful regex to match instance hierarchy.
+  + `import` uses a simple globbing to match file/function names.

+The instantiation hierarchy looks like a tree with a root at the top function.
-Given a tree hierarchy, the traversal starts by visiting all the children, then the parents.
+Given a instantiation hierarchy, the tree traversal starts by visiting all the children, then the parents.
 The traversal is similar to a post-order tree traversal, but not the same.
 The post-order traversal visits a tree node once all the children are visited.
 The `punch` traversal visits a tree node once all the children AND niblings (niece of nephews from siblings) are visited.

 For example, given this tree hierarchy.
-If the punch is called from 1.2.1 node, it will visit nodes in this order:
+If the punch is called from `1/2/1` node, it will visit nodes in this order:

 ```
-            +── 1.2.1.3.1   // 5th
+            +── 1/2/1/3/1   // 5th
-            |── 1.2.1.3.2   // 4th
+            |── 1/2/1/3/2   // 4th
-        +── 1.2.1.1         // 3th
+        +── 1/2/1/1         // 3th
-        ├── 1.2.1.2         // 2nd
+        ├── 1/2/1/2         // 2nd
-        |── 1.2.1.3         // 1st
+        |── 1/2/1/3         // 1st
-    +── 1.2.1               // START <--
+    +── 1/2/1               // START <--
-    |   +── 1.3.1.1         // 7th
+    |   +── 1/3/1/1         // 7th
-    |   |── 1.3.1.2         // 8th
+    |   |── 1/3/1/2         // 8th
-    ├── 1.3.1               // 9th
+    ├── 1/3/1               // 9th
-    ├── 1.3.2               // 10th
+    ├── 1/3/2               // 10th
-    ├── 1.3.3               // 11th
+    ├── 1/3/3               // 11th
-    │   -── 1.4.2.1         // 12th
+    │   -── 1/4/2/1         // 12th
-    |   |── 1.4.3.1         // 13th
+    |   |── 1/4/3/1         // 13th
-    ├── 1.4.1               // 14th
+    ├── 1/4/1               // 14th
-    ├── 1.4.2               // 15th
+    ├── 1/4/2               // 15th
-    ├── 1.4.3               // 16th
+    ├── 1/4/3               // 16th
-+── 1.1                     // 17th
++── 1/1                     // 17th
-├── 1.2                     // 20th
+├── 1/2                     // 20th
-├── 1.3                     // 21st
+├── 1/3                     // 21st
-├── 1.4                     // 22nd
+├── 1/4                     // 22nd
 | 1                         // LAST
 ```

 `punch` connects to inputs (`$`), outputs (`%`), and registers (`#`).
-The modifier does not need to be included in the search.
+The modifier (`$`,`%`,`#`) does not need to be included in the search.
+As a result of connecting through the hierarchy instantiation, the `punch` command will add input/outputs through the hierarchy, The left hand side can be an input (`$`) or an output (`%`).
+An input indicates intention to read, and output intention to modify the destination.
 The regex can include tree hierarchy.
 E.g:

 ```
 %a = punch "module1/mod2/foo"